The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/case-study.md

 1. The `list()` query uses both an `INNER JOIN` and a `LEFT JOIN`.
 Explain how and why each type of JOIN is used.
 2. The query uses `GROUP BY bookmarks.bookmark_id, users.username`.
 Why is `GROUP BY` required here?
 What would happen without it?
-3. Compare `bookmarkModel.list()` here to the mod-5 version (`return [...bookmarks]`).
-What changed in the model?
-What stayed exactly the same from the controller's perspective?
+3. Look at how `listBookmarks` in `bookmarkControllers.js` calls `bookmarkModel.list()` — it just calls it and sends the result, with no knowledge of how the data is fetched.
+Now look at the implementation of `list()` in this file.
+What does this tell you about the relationship between the model and controller layers?
+What would the controller need to change if you swapped this SQL implementation for one that read from an in-memory array instead?

 **<details><summary>Answers</summary>**

 1. We use `LEFT JOIN` for `bookmark_likes` because it's permissive — bookmarks with zero likes still appear in the results. `INNER JOIN users` excludes any bookmarks without a matching user—but that's okay because the schema guarantees via foreign key that every bookmark has a matching user, so no rows would be dropped anyway.
 2. `GROUP BY` is required whenever you use an aggregate function like `COUNT`.
 Without it, Postgres doesn't know how to collapse the multiple rows produced by the join (one row per like) into a single row per bookmark. `GROUP BY bookmarks.bookmark_id, users.user_id` tells Postgres to group all rows with the same `bookmark_id` together so `COUNT` can total the likes for each bookmark.
-3. The model method signature is identical — `list()` takes no arguments and returns an array of objects.
-The controller calls it the same way: `const bookmarks = await bookmarkModel.list()`.
-What changed is the implementation: instead of returning `[...bookmarks]` from an in-memory array, it now runs an async SQL query.
-The controller didn't need to change at all — this is the payoff of MVC.
+3. The controller calls `bookmarkModel.list()` and sends the result without knowing or caring how the data is fetched.
+The model's job is to return an array of bookmark objects — the controller only depends on that contract.
+If `list()` were swapped from a SQL query to reading from an in-memory array (or vice versa), the controller wouldn't need to change at all.
+This is the payoff of MVC: the controller is isolated from implementation details of the data layer.

 </details>